Eric Adams, Curtis Sliwa spar in 1st NYC mayoral debate

 Sliwa said many people will never come back to in-person work and the city should instead convert empty offices and commercial real estate into affordable housing.

-Adams said he'd allow restaurants to keep their the pop-up structures in the city's streets that have served as outdoor dining rooms during the pandemic.
+Adams said he'd allow restaurants to keep their pop-up structures on the city's streets and sidewalks that have served as outdoor dining rooms during the pandemic.
 Sliwa said the structures are taking up space needed for bicyclists, pedestrians and cars and need to be scaled back.

 Sliwa and Adams have both spoken on the campaign trail about combatting violent crime and clashed Wednesday over how to address it.
 Sliwa called for hiring 3,000 police officers and claimed Adams had shown no interest in using federal resources to put more cops on the streets.
 He also called for ending the city's status as a “sanctuary city,” where local law enforcement does not cooperate with stepped-up immigration enforcement from federal officials.